janspoerer/janspoerer.github.io/secondbrain.markdown

 # Second Brain/Zettelkasten

+<sub>This article is updated on an ongoing basis.
+Latest change: 2022-07-30.
+See the [version history of this repository](https://github.com/janspoerer/janspoerer.github.io/blob/main/secondbrain.markdown) for exact versioning.</sub>

+> Life is a graph database!

 ![Jan Spörer's Second Brain Visualized by Obsidian's "Graph View"]({{ page.image }})
 <sup>Jan Spörer's second brain visualized by Obsidian's "Graph View."</sup>